temporalio/documentation/blog/2020-11-06-temporal-transparency-9.md

 ![temporal1](https://user-images.githubusercontent.com/6764957/98401239-518d4100-20a0-11eb-8acf-bd9703d7f073.gif)

 It felt slightly surreal to be the first people to "log in to Temporal", though that is no exaggeration.
 A normal process might also have involved some UI design to ensure a delightful and accessible frontend experience.
-However we are holding oss as we hope to do a possible total design revamp.
+However we are holding out for a possible total design revamp sometime in the near future.

 ### Seeking Beta Testers!